New Zealand 1000+ January 2026

 How does New Zealand 1000+ compare?

-People in New Zealand 1000+ were much more positive than average regarding Growth.
+People in New Zealand 1000+ were much more positive than average regarding Support Resources and Growth.

-On the lower side, people in New Zealand 1000+ had much lower favorable scores than average in Action, Feedback & Recognition, and Social Connection.
+On the lower side, people in New Zealand 1000+ had much lower favorable scores than average in Equity, Action, and Feedback & Recognition.

-People working in New Zealand 1000+ are less engaged than Oceania, Eastern Europe, APAC, and North America.
+People working in New Zealand 1000+ are more engaged than Benelux.
+People working in New Zealand 1000+ are less engaged than Eastern Europe, APAC, North America, and Middle East.

-People in New Zealand 1000+ were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).
+People in New Zealand 1000+ were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 27% of people disagreeing (+4% above average).

 Which questions matter the most?